aphrc-dswb/dswb-open-science-capacity-wg/CONTRIBUTING.md

 📫 Contact
 ---

-For any organisation-related queries or concerns, you can directly reach out to **Malvika Sharan by emailing malvika@we-are-ols.org**.
+For any organisation-related queries or concerns, you can directly reach out to the **OSPO Now team** that maintains this repo at **osponow.dswb@gmail.com**.

 ♻️ License
 ---